-What I love about sports-themed movies is how often they leave us feeling inspired, educated, challenged and motivated or sometimes just simply entertained.
-The list below is filled with films about overcoming adversity to beat the odds, breaking down racial and cultural barriers or sticking together to standing up for a greater cause.
+What I love about sports-themed movies is how often they leave us feeling inspired, educated, challenged, and motivated, or sometimes just simply entertained.
+The list below is filled with films about overcoming adversity to beat the odds, breaking down racial and cultural barriers, or sticking together to standing up for a greater cause.
 And because the sports world is easy to spoof, there are a few hilarious comedies thrown in if you just need to laugh.
 Here is my list of the 54 best sports movies for families.
 (Click on the image for a direct link to the movie on Amazon Prime).

 54 SPORTS MOVIES FOR THE FAMILY